-Theory and the physical skills training and testing will be scheduled during DS115 Professionalism and Field Placement Preparedness.
+Theory and physical skills training and testing will be scheduled in DS115 Professionalism and Field Placement Preparedness.
 Students must be in attendance for all components of the training and must pass the written and physical skills testing (80% required to pass both components) to obtain certification.

 Non-violent Crisis Intervention (NCI) training is mandatory.
-The book is approximately \$45.00 and each student MUST purchase their own book.
-All books must be purchased through the DSW Program.
+The book is approximately \$60.00 and each student MUST purchase their own book.
+All books must be purchased through the DSW Program at Confederation College.
 All students must attend all of the training and obtain certification prior to beginning Field Placement.